Skip to main content

 Does Patterson Law Group have an office in Houston?

 We do not have a brick-and-mortar office in Houston.
-We serve Houston-area clients from our Fort Worth and San Antonio offices.
+We serve our Houston-area clients from our physical offices in Fort Worth (2409 Forest Park Boulevard), Arlington (2310 W Interstate 20 #100), and San Antonio (926 Chulie Drive).
 The initial case review is by phone or Zoom — at no cost — and our attorneys travel to Houston for depositions, mediations, court hearings, and trial.

 How much does it cost to hire Patterson Law Group for a Houston pedestrian case?

 Nothing up front.
 We take pedestrian-injury cases on contingency — you pay no attorney fees unless we recover for you.
-The consultation is free and confidential.
+The consultation is free and confidential, and we advance investigation, expert, and litigation costs out of pocket until the case resolves.
 Se habla español.

 Struck while walking in Houston?
 Talk to a Texas trial lawyer today.